Build Your Study Skills

 UNIV 100 - Essential Academic Strategies

-Essential Academic Strategies (UNIV 100) is a non-credit, pass/no-pass five-week course that will help you develop effective strategies for managing a busy schedule, preparing for quizzes and exams, taking good notes and enhancing study skills.
-The seminar runs for one hour per week, on Thursdays from 4:15 to 5:15 p.m., and is conducted two times a semester.
+Essential Academic Strategies (UNIV 100) is a non-credit, pass/no-pass eight-week course that will help you develop effective strategies for managing a busy schedule, preparing for quizzes and exams, taking good notes and enhancing study skills.
+The seminar runs for one hour per week, on Thursdays from 4:00 to 5:00 p.m.
 Academic Resources staff members lead the sessions.
 Register through SIS.

 The UNIV 100 instructors hope that you will finish the seminar comfortable in your ability to: